elhamghodrati/FindElement/README.md

 1- Download and save the Chrome Extension LAST VERSION file.

-2- Go to chrome: // extensions / and to use the first extension, you must upload it to your extensions.
+2- Go to chrome://extensions/ and to use the first extension, you must upload it to your extensions.

 3- At the top left of the screen, press the load unpacked button and select your Chrome Extension file folder from the window that opens.